jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 | audi         | a6 quattro         | midsize |
 | chevrolet    | c1500 suburban 2wd | suv     |

 Now we will join this newly created “car\_type” dataset to the “mpg\_stack\_horz” dataset (created above) using the left\_join function.
 The columns that are joined on are “manufacturer” and “model”.
-The resulting dataset, “joined”, now contains all the columns from “mpg\_stack\_horz” with the addition of the “class” column from the “car\_type” dataset.
+The resulting dataset, “joined”, now contains all the columns from “mpg\_stack\_horz” as well as the “class” column from the “car\_type” dataset.

 ``` r
 joined <- mpg_stack_horz %>%